Herbalism 101 | Herbal Indications A-C

 Chickweed (Stellaria media)

 Infusions of chickweed may be used to address a long list of skin issues.
-She has often been used to treat boils, sores, rashes, wounds, eczema, and psoriasis by reducing inflammation and discomfort such as itching.
+It has often been used to treat boils, sores, rashes, wounds, eczema, and psoriasis by reducing inflammation and discomfort such as itching.

 Plantain (Plantago spp.)